BUZZARDGTA/PS3-Blacklist-Sniffer/README.md

 # PS3 Blacklist Sniffer

-## Description:
+## Description

 - Track your blacklisted people new usernames and IPs.
-- Detect blacklisted people who are trying to connect in or who are already in to your session.
+- Detect blacklisted people who are trying to connect in or who are already in your session.

 Tested and supported games: